 In order to better understand the characteristics of individuals choosing to go to urgent care, we must first understand which characteristics or behaviors most distinguished the clusters in the cluster analysis, and to do this I used the k-modes clustering algorithm to situation observations into similar groups of patients.
 With cluster assignments established by the hierarchal agglomerative methods above, I then analyzed how the identified groups or 8 and 12 differed from each other in terms of critical demographic characteristics and visit behaviors that were described in the literature review.

+Begin actual analysis~~~

 Beginning with demographic trends, the cluster analysis makes immediately clear that there are distinct homogenous groups within the selection of patients who utilize urgent care.
 Race in particular is immediately noticeable for its lack of variety: of the 12 clusters, 9 are predominantly or exclusively white, an unsurprising trend when one looks at the summary statistics (of the 3863 urgent care visits included in the data, 87% (3352) of those were white individuals).
 Table 1 shows the modes of each cluster for an illustrative sample of patients, and it is immediately clear that the majority of urgent care goers are white, but that within clusters of white patients there is further segmentation.